RuKatya/Quiz-project/README.md

 - Cors
 - Fetch

-During building the server I was also building the client side in which I wrote it in React.
+During building the server I was also building the client side, which I wrote in React.
 While writing the code I used:

 - useEffect